 Finding the best Garmin watch depends on your needs and your budget.
-Some devices are a little more smartwatch than fitness tracker, while others are clearly designed with hardcore athletes and outdoors enthusiasts in mind.
-Garmin watches range from the $149 Forerunner 45 to the $1,149 fenix 6X Pro Solar Edition Titanium, so it’s important to know what you really want.
+While some of the devices on this list are more of a fitness tracker, designed to count your steps, distance and calories burned, others are clearly designed with hardcore athletes and outdoor enthusiasts in mind.
+Garmin watches range from the $149 Garmin Forerunner 55, to the $1,149 Fenix 6X Pro Solar Editon Titanium, so it's a good idea to know exactly what you're looking for before investing.

 All Garmin watches track steps, sleep, and heart rate, and even the watches not specifically designed for swimming are water-resistant.
 Garmin watches all come with batteries that will last for days on a single charge and should get you through more than one workout when you’re connected to GPS.
 All watches also sync to Garmin Connect, which offers a detailed look at your health and wellness data, and link you to the global community of Garmin users.